The Accidental Therapist: From Media Madness to Holistic Healing – Interview with Angela Kearney

 After almost 20 years in corporate media, I was disillusioned and depleted.
 My life lacked balance and meaning, and I was quite unhappy.
 Change was long overdue.

-Hoping to rediscover something of myself, I traveled, lived abroad, and unexpectedly found myself managing a Cuban salsa band, which took me from Havana to Moscow and back to London.
+Hoping to rediscover something of myself, I travelled, lived abroad, and unexpectedly found myself managing a Cuban salsa band, which took me from Havana to Moscow and back to London.
 I also began singing semi-professionally while running a successful Airbnb portfolio.
 It was an exciting and dynamic chapter of my life, but then everything changed.
 An important relationship ended badly, and soon after, my mother passed away suddenly.

 In a relatively short space of time, my life was shaken by a series of significant events I was completely unprepared for.
 Mainstream healthcare approaches didn’t work, leading me to explore alternative ways to heal.
 I revisited Bach Flower Remedies, which had helped me recover from crushing heartbreak and professional disappointment many years before.
 Reiki was something entirely new to me, yet I felt instinctively drawn to its energy and potential.
 Subtle, non-addictive, and effective, I felt a positive shift and soon found myself in much calmer waters.